 Doesn't everyone love The Office?

-There are so many classic episodes and I never get tired of watching it.
+There are so many classic episodes and I never get tired of watching them.
 I think that my son knows the dialogue of every single episode by heart.
 I can mention any scene or episode to him, and he can rattle off the dialogue right off the top of his head.
 It's one of those shows where part of me wishes they would do a reboot and make new episodes, but the other part of me recognizes that you can't always catch lightning in a bottle twice.
 Any reboot probably wouldn't do justice to the original anyway.

 Jim and Pam's wedding is a classic multi-series episode.
 So is Goodbye Michael, when Steve Carell left the show.
 There are tons more, like the time Dwight cut the face off of a CPR dummy, and Michael and Jan's famous dinner party.
 Let’s not forget the finale where Steve Carell reprised his role as Michael one last time, with his final “That’s what she said”.
 Classic and awesome.
 Remember, the characters on The Office were human beings just like everyone else.
 For that reason, they would need estate planning just like anyone else.
 Of course, I would give them estate planning advice specific to their character, just like I would give to any client that comes in to see me.